syrenly/angular-demo/README.md

 ```
 =============================== Coverage summary ===============================
-Statements   : 60% ( 27/45 )
+Statements   : 100% ( 29/29 )
-Branches     : 44.44% ( 8/18 )
+Branches     : 100% ( 4/4 )
-Functions    : 40.9% ( 9/22 )
+Functions    : 100% ( 5/5 )
-Lines        : 64.7% ( 22/34 )
+Lines        : 100% ( 25/25 )
 ================================================================================
 ```

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help
+## Docker

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Install docker in your machine.
+From the root folder of this application, run

+`docker build -t angular-demo:latest .`

+It will need a couple of minutes to set up the container the first time.
+The following runs will be faster.

+Run `docker-compose up`